HancockLab/CVI/dNdS_dfe_alpha/README.md

 ###
 # dN/dS, dfe and alpha
 ###

-Scripts to compute and plot dN/dS, dfe and alpha.
+Testing for evidence of adaptive evolution by computing dN/dS, dfe and alpha.
 The dN/dS ratio was computed with custom scripts.
 Dfe and alpha were inferred by polyDFE (Tataru et al. 2017).

 For the dN/dS ratio: